 Since much of college learning happens outside of class, having the self-discipline to commit to a dedicated and diligent study schedule can be the key difference between students who excel and those who struggle.
-This 50-minute lesson combines interactive discussion, videos, and lecture-style instruction to share with students that they can use to establish and practice self-regulation and develop positive habits.
+This 50-minute lesson combines interactive discussion, videos, and lecture-style instruction to share with students so that they can establish and practice self-regulation and develop positive habits.

 - Understand the concepts of self-discipline, self-regulation, and willpower